bbatliner/vex2/docs/intro.md

 #### Learn More

-To learn more about how to use Vex, visit our API pages.
+To learn more about how to use vex, visit our API pages.

 - [Basic](http://github.hubspot.com/vex/api/basic)
 - [Themes](http://github.hubspot.com/vex/api/themes)